dave-sommerville/theForks.io/README.md

-###### This space is for programmers of all experience levels.
+#### This space is for programmers of all experience levels.

-Whether you’re new to Git or a senior developer, if you have one or two open source projects you’re proud of and want to share with a local audience, you’re in the right place.
+Whether you’re new to Git or a senior developer, if you have one or two **original** open source projects you’re proud of and want to share with a local audience, you’re in the right place.
 For the foreseeable future, contributors will be limited to two projects to share.
 You are able to replace, update, or remove those programs as you wish of course.
+Projects that are the result of school assignments should not be submitted, as they aren't technically original and the schools will likely want to reuse the project ideas.
 Please note the Code of Conduct and the Contribution guide below

-###### **Why Contribute?**
+#### **Why Contribute?**

 By adding your project, you get: